mahrud/mahrud.github.io/_drp/apply.md

 title: Application
 ---

 {% comment %}

-## Fall 2022 Deadline: Tuesday, September 27th.
+## Spring 2023 Deadline: Tuesday, February 7th by midnight.
 {: style="color:red"}

-Like last semester, DRP meetings can be either virtual or in-person, but we encourage safe, in-person meetings among vaccinated participants!
-If you have specific concerns, please mention it in the application.
+The readings can be either in-person or virtual, but we encourage safe in-person ones! <br /> If you have specific concerns, please mention it in the application.
 {: style="background-color: #fef5c4; border-left: 8px solid #FADF98; padding: 10px 30px;"}

 <div style="padding: 0.1in 0; width: 100%; text-align: center;">